Journal Entry Agent

 Apply segregation-of-duties (SoD) check Has the preparer been excluded from the approver pool, and does the approver have signing authority for this account and amount?
 Rules Engine

-SOX 404 ICFR key control; PCAOB AS 2201 testing of design + operating effectiveness; deterministic role-based access against ERP authorisation matrix (SAP S/4HANA roles, Oracle Fusion job roles, Workday security groups)
+This is a SOX 404 ICFR key control, tested for design and operating effectiveness under PCAOB AS 2201, applying deterministic role-based access against the ERP authorisation matrix (SAP S/4HANA roles, Oracle Fusion job roles, Workday security groups).

 Decision Record